IntersectMBO/plutus/marlowe-playground-client/README.md

 # Marlowe Playground Client

+## TODO:

+* build Z3 in nix (partially done)
+* move symbolic execution to Worker
+* deal with initial async loading of WASM
+* rebase and fix for multi-currency

 ## Getting started

 You must build the Z3 WASM and JS components first and copy them to `./z3w.wasm` and `./z3w.js`.
 TODO: get nix building this.